-The equity theory of motivation states that a person's motivation is directly related to their perception of equity, also known as level of fairness.
-This theory by John Stacey Adams shows that you become more motivated when perceived equity is higher, and vice versa.
-Key inputs directly increase or decrease equity, affecting things like your salary and recognition.
+The equity theory of motivation states a person's motivation is directly related to their perception of equity or level of fairness.
+This theory shows that you become more motivated when your perceived fairness is high and demotivated when you perceive unfairness.
+People therefore expect things like effort to result in achievements like higher salary.

 The equity theory of motivation is typically used in the workplace as a management technique.
 However, the same theory is also applicable to an individual's self-motivation, even outside the work environment.
 In this article, we discuss how the equity theory of motivation works, what inputs increase or decrease equity, as well as how to use the theory to your advantage.

-When measuring fairness, a person almost always compares themselves one of four “referents."
-The specific type of reference you measure yourself against is key to your motivation (even if that person is yourself).
+When measuring fairness, a person almost always perceives using one of four references or "referents."
+The specific type of reference you measure yourself against is key to motivation.
 If you're able to figure out what referent you or another person is using, you can work to create more fairness and increase motivation.

 The four types of referents include the following:

 Understanding these reference experiences is key to understanding how a person perceives fairness.
 Once you identify which of the four referents you or another person uses to judge fairness, you can use this motivational theory to focus on the right inputs and outputs that increase motivation.

-An "input" is a thing a person does in order to achieve a specific output, like an increase in salary or extra free time.
+An "input" is a thing a person does in order to achieve a specific outcome.
 Inputs are typically contributions a person makes to themselves, other people, or larger organization.
-In return for these inputs, people expect to earn a desired output.
-If the inputs result in the output, and if the referent is positive, then a person is motivated, and vice versa.
-This is why it’s important to understand what inputs yourself or a person is investing and the desired outputs of yourself and/or others.
+In return for these inputs, people expect to earn a desired outcome or output.
+For example, someone might put in something like effort and expect an output like higher salary.

 Common inputs that result in fairness and motivation include: